cimo/Npm_authentication/README.md

 # Authentication

-Authentication middleware.
+Npm package, authentication middleware.
 Light, fast and secure.
 Writed with native Typescript code and no dependencies are used.

 ## Pack